 - Radionuclides although these are reduced

-Activated carbon generally does not reduce TDS (Total Dissolved Solids) which is a common measure used by water filter salespeople.
-Read our separate blog about TDS and minerals in tap water.
+Activated carbon generally does not reduce minerals or TDS (Total Dissolved Solids) which is a common measure used by water filter sales people.
+Read our separate blog about TDSs and minerals in tap water.

-More specifically activated carbon is usually not sufficient for removal of the following substances.
+More specifically activated carbon may not be sufficient in removing the following substances.

-In areas and buildings with soft water and old pipes, there can be a risk of lead in tap water.
-Granulated activated carbon (G.A.C) is not effective in removing lead but Carbon Block filters such as TAPP 2 remove lead very effectively.
+In areas and buildings with soft water and old pipes there can be a risk of lead in tap water.
+Normal activated carbon is not effective in removing this but there are special filters such as TAPP 2 that remove lead very effectively.

 This is one of the most common drinking water issues in less developed countries.
 Especially for waterborne gastrointestinal diseases (e.g. diarrhea that visitors not used to the local water get).
-Activated carbon filters are generally not sufficient to remove such contaminants.
-Carbon block filters with dense pores (under 2micron) such as TAPP 2 – do filter out Cryptosporidium, often present in raw water.
+Activated carbon filters on their own are generally not sufficient to remove such contaminants.

 Common in some places where the groundwater has been contaminated.
 Activated Carbon removes 30-70% of arsenic but is not sufficient in places where this is highlighted as a real problem.